 What it means if Trump names China a currency manipulator

-In this Thursday, Nov.
-24, 2016, file photo, residents walk past a board highlighting the security markers on the latest Yuan note outside a bank in Beijing, China.
-President-elect Donald Trump has vowed to label China a currency manipulator on his first day in the White House.
+President-elect Donald Trump has vowed to name China a currency manipulator on his first day in the White House.
+There's only one problem - it's not true anymore.

 Comments